GridTools/gt4py/docs/gt4py/arrays.rst

 Additionally, these **optional** keyword-only parameters are accepted:

-:code:`aligned_index: Sequence[int]`
-    The index of the grid point to which the memory is aligned.
-Note that this only partly takes the role of the deprecated :code:`default_origin` parameter, since it does not imply anything about the origin or domain when passed to a stencil.
-It defaults to the lower indices of the :code:`halo` parameter.
-(See :code:`__gt_origin__` interface instead.)

 :code:`dimensions: Optional[Sequence[str]]`
     Sequence indicating the semantic meaning of the dimensions of this storage.
 This is used to determine the default layout for the storage.
 Currently supported will be :code:`"I"`, :code:`"J"`, :code:`"K"` and additional dimensions as string representations of integers, starting at :code:`"0"`.
 (This information is not retained in the resulting array, and needs to be specified instead with the :code:`__gt_dims__` interface. )

-:code:`layout: Optional[Sequence[int]]`
-    A permutation of integers in :code:`[0 .. ndim-1]`.
-It indicates the order of strides in decreasing order.
-I.e. :code:`0` indicates that the stride in that dimension is the largest, while the largest entry in the layout sequence corresponds to the dimension with the smallest stride, which typically is contiguous in memory.

-    Default values as indicated by the :code:`backend` parameter depend on the dimensions.
-E.g. if :code:`backend` is any of the compiled GridTools backends, the default value is defined according to the semantic meaning of each dimension.
-For example for the :code:`"gt:cpu_kfirst"` backend, the smallest stride is always in the K dimension, independently of which index corresponds to the K dimension.